 Jack Pace is a core member of White & Case's leading global antitrust litigation practice, which is ranked by Chambers USA in Band 1 for cartel matters and has won the Competition Group of the Year award from Law360 more than any other firm has, including for an unprecedented six years in a row.
-The Firm's antitrust litigation practice is ranked in the top 5 of the Global Competition Review's GCR 100 rankings and has been included in that publication's "Global Elite."
+The Firm's antitrust litigation practice is ranked in the top 5 of the Global Competition Review's GCR 100 rankings and included in that publication's "Global Elite."

 Jack is also Head of the Competition Section for the Firm's Americas Region.